 If your computer came with an internal modem, you only need a telephone cable to connect it to a phone line.
-Plug one end of the telephone cable into the telephone input port on the back of the computer and the other end into the telephone jack in the wall.
+Plug one end of the telephone cable into the internal modem port (🔇) provided on the back of the computer by the modem and the other end into the telephone jack in the wall.